directvt/vtm/doc/architecture.md

 ## Remote Access

-In general, the server and client platforms may be different.
+In general, the local and remote platforms may be different.

 When DirectVT mode is enabled, all keyboard, mouse and other input events are transmitted between hosts in binary form.

-The following examples assume that the vtm is installed on both the server and client side (or vtm is accessible via PATH).
+The following examples assume that vtm is installed on both the local and remote sides.

 ### Running a standalone console application remotely via SSH

-- Server:
+- Remote side
-    - Install SSH-server
+    - Running SSH-server
-- Client:
+- Local side
     - Run command
     ```bash
     vtm -r xlvt ssh user@server vtm -r term /path/to/console/app